ryabhmd/MLinPractice/README.md

 By default, this data is used to train a classifier, which is specified by one of the following optional arguments:
 - `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
+Another optional argument that can be specified is frequency, which uses label frequency to train a classifier:
+- `-f` or `--frequency`: Label Frequency classifier that always predicts label frequency in the data.

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:
 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).
+- `-k`or `--kappa`: Cohen's Kappa evaluation (i.e, taking into account the possibility of the agreement occuring by chance).

+There are two additional optional arguments which can be used to produce a summary of evaluation metrics:
+- `-c`or `--classification`: prints out a report of the main classification metrics.
+- `-n`or `--confusion`: prints out the confusion matrix of the classifier.

 Moreover, the script support importing and exporting trained classifiers with the following optional arguments:
 - `-i` or `--import_file`: Load a trained classifier from the given pickle file.
 Ignore all parameters that configure the classifier to use and don't retrain the classifier.